-5.1 Payment of Wages
+Clause 5.1 Payment of Wages

+5.1.1.
 The Corporation will make payment of wages to employees on a fortnightly basis by means of electronic funds transfer into recognised financial institution accounts nominated by the employee.
-Provided that any decision of the Commission is computed initially to apply on a weekly basis.
+Provided that any decision of SAET is computed initially to apply on a weekly basis.

-5.2 Rates of Pay
+Clause 5.2 Rates of Pay